 Notice the difference between how some ISPs answer your questions about advertised vs. actual internet speeds compared to others as well.
 This is particularly important to ask about if your internet service is DSL since DSL speeds often heavily depend on your neighbor’s internet consumption.
 The more upfront your ISP is about the degree to which internet speeds fluctuate and when you can expect faster or slower speeds, the better.

 For many, there is a lot of anxiety that comes with purchasing internet because it’s essential to have but confusing to fully understand.
-One of the reasons for this is that many ISPs avoid being up front about how much their service actually costs and talking about the downsides to their service.
+One of the reasons for this is that many ISPs avoid being up front about how much their service costs and talking about its downsides.

 For this reason, you need to be on the lookout for red flags when an ISP is selling you their product.
-This will not only help you pick the best internet provider in your area, but also ensure you get the best deal with your chosen provider.
+This will help you pick the best internet provider in your area and ensure you get the best deal with your chosen provider.
 Make sure you come prepared and are willing to be pushy in order to get all of your questions answered.

 Remember, the biggest red flag an ISP can have is if they continuously dodge your questions or offer you vague information about their service, leaving them room to take advantage of you in the future.